 Residents near quality parks are 26% more likely to form friendships across socio-economic divides.

-Leading scholars Thomas Piketty and Michael Sandel argue that reducing economic and political inequality depends first on creating "equality of social relations"—dignity, status, and mutual recognition.
+Leading scholars argue that reducing inequality starts with "equality of social relations": dignity, status, and mutual recognition.
 Public spaces that bring people together are essential civic infrastructure.